Dangling Modifier – Detection & Correction

 0 Reviews

 A dangling modifier is a common grammatical error that occurs when a modifying phrase or word in a sentence is unclear or ambiguously linked to the noun it’s supposed to modify.
-This typically results in a sentence that can be confusing, misinterpreted, or even unlogical.
-Developing an understanding of dangling modifiers, their potential impact, and the methods to detect and correct them is an essential part of mastering written English language rules.
-Learn more in this article.
+This typically results in a sentence that can be confusing or even illogical.
+Developing an understanding of dangling modifiers and the methods to detect and correct them is an essential part of mastering written English language rules.

 Definition: Dangling modifier

-To identify a dangling modifier, it is important to pay attention to the placement of the modifier in the sentence and check if it is clearly linked to the noun it is modifying.
-A sentence that has been modified correctly should position the modifier so that it accurately describes the noun.
+To identify a dangling modifier, it’s important to pay attention to its placement in the sentence and check if it’s clearly linked to the noun it’s modifying.
+A sentence that has been modified correctly should position the modifier so that it accurately describes a noun, meaning the subject should shortly follow the comma after the modifier as seen in the example below.

 There are two main methods for fixing a dangling modifier: